-I encourage our audience to read Thomas Sowell's The Vision of the Anointed, a book that treats systematically with the techniques of self-delusion and manipulation of the public, of which the global warming scare is a significant contemporary instance, as Richard Lindzen explains in the below video clip.
+I encourage our audience to read Thomas Sowell's The Vision of the Anointed, a book that deals in systematic fashion with the techniques of self-delusion and manipulation of the public, of which the global warming scare is a significant contemporary instance, as Richard Lindzen explains in the below video clip.
 In the last chapter of Sowell's book, "Optional Reality," the author observes:

 The vision of the anointed (less charitably known as statist do-gooders) has become